ronny/actgroup/README.md

 By default `actgroup` auto detects GitHub Actions and use the correct log grouping format. based on the existence of `GITHUB_ACTIONS=true` env var.

-To force it to always output using the GitHub Actions format, use `--force`:
+To force it to always output using the GitHub Actions format, use `-force`:

 ```sh
 actgroup -force -title "Show time" date -u